Liouville quantum gravity and the Brownian map I: The QLE(8/3,0) metric: Symmetry

 The next step is to show that the symmetry established in Lemma~\ref{lem::approximations_symmetric} also holds for $(\qlegrowthleft|_{[0,\stoppingleft]},\qlegrowthright|_{[0,\righthit]},\CB)$ under $\lawonall^{x \to y}$ and $(\qlegrowthleft|_{[0,\lefthit]},\qlegrowthright|_{[0,\stoppingright]},\ol{\CB})$ under $\lawonall^{y \to x}$.

 Before we state this result, we need to introduce a certain notion of equivalence for $\QLE(8/3,0)$ processes.
 We recall from Proposition~\ref{prop::qle_boundary_length} that the complementary region of a $\QLE(8/3,0)$ run up to a given quantum distance time has the same law as the corresponding region for an $\SLE_6$ and from Proposition~\ref{prop::qle_outer_boundary} that the boundary of a $\QLE(8/3,0)$ can be parameterized by a continuous curve.
 This allows us to induce a quantum boundary length measure on the prime ends of the boundary of a $\QLE(8/3,0)$ even though it is not {\it a priori} clear at this point whether this boundary measure can be defined in a way which is intrinsic to the $\QLE(8/3,0)$.
-(At this point, we do know that the total boundary length is intrinsic to the $\QLE(8/3,0)$ because it can be determined by boundary lengths of the bubbles it has cut off from its target point.)
-Throughout, we will say that two $\QLE(8/3,0)$'s coupled on a common probability space and each stopped at a given time are equivalent if there exists a homeomorphism which takes one to the other which: \begin{itemize} \item Preserves the induced quantum boundary length on the prime ends of the boundary of the $\QLE(8/3,0)$, and is \item Conformal in the interior of the $\QLE(8/3,0)$. \end{itemize} As we will shall see later, this notion of equivalence is useful because it encodes the information necessary for the operation of welding according to quantum boundary length to be well-defined and uniquely determined (i.e., we will be in a setting in which we can apply the conformal removability of the boundary; recall Proposition~\ref{prop::removability_usage} ).
+(At this point, we do know that the total boundary length is intrinsic to the $\QLE(8/3,0)$ because it can be determined by boundary lengths of the bubbles it has cut off from its target point.
+This follows because the value of a stable L\'evy process at a given time can be recovered from the jumps that it has made up to this time.
+See \cite[Chapter~I, Theorem~1]{bertoin96levy}.)